NZ First leader Winston Peters became the media's unlikely Father Christmas this morning

 Christmas came early for some of New Zealand's biggest media companies today and the man with the red hat and the big bag was a somewhat unlikely character.

-One Winston Peters, New Zealand First leader, took to the podium usually reserved for the Prime Minister and threw his support behind a merger between NZME and Stuff.
+One Winston Peters, New Zealand First leader, took to the podium usually reserved for the Prime Minister and threw his support behind a deal between NZME and Stuff.

 "It [the news media] is a profession which is very, very hard to save.
 But save it, we're going to seek to do."